Learning how to accept payments online seamlessly is one way you can support growing your revenue over time. Use these 5 tips to get started.

 1. Understand how payment processing works

-First things first – there’s a little bit of groundwork we should lay before getting into the methods for how to accept payments online.
+First things first: There’s a little bit of groundwork we should lay before diving into the methods for how to accept payments online.

 There are two major concepts you should understand when thinking about credit and debit card payments: